 Lack of Teamwork

 Lack of teamwork can be a problem for a number of reasons.
-In this article we look particularly at the risk of this occuring during the formation phase of a team, where it seems that the team is being forced to achieve its goals rather than being formed to do that.
+In this article we look particularly at the risk of this occurring during the formation phase of a team, where it seems that the team is being forced to achieve its goals rather than being formed to do that.
 The distinction is that there is too much emphasis on results and not enough on the needs of the team.

 Whilst every team and context is different a few important teamwork tips can provide a basis on which to develop your approach to avoid the danger of lack of teamwork.